Foggy Hogtown Boys

 The Foggy Hogtown Boys is a Canadian bluegrass band, based in Toronto, Ontario.

 The band recorded their first CD live at the Lula Lounge in Toronto in 2004.
-Since then they have recorded several more critically acclaimed CDs.
+They have since recorded several more critically acclaimed CDs.
 Their album "Pigtown Fling" was nominated for two awards at the 3rd Canadian Folk Music Awards, and were nominated again at the 4th and 6th Awards.